Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 He was running.

-His shadow lay before him, and, as he ran upon it, it
+His shadow lay before him, and, as he ran upon it, it grew.

-grew.

 It grew until it was no longer his shadow but a grotesque outline.
 Suddenly he knew that his shadow had been overrun by that of his pursuer: overrun, overwhelmed, submerged and surmounted.

-Then he knew a moment of terrible panic, there upon the blind plain over which he 8ed.
+Then he knew a moment of terrible panic, there upon the blind plain over which he fled.
 He knew that it was now his own shadow.
 The doom which had pursued him no longer lay at his back.
 He knew that he was his own doom.
 Knowing that he had finally caught up with himself, he laughed aloud, wanting really to scream.

 When he awoke again, he was walking.
 He was walking up the twisted wall-trail of Hellwell.
 As he walked, he passed the imprisoned Barnes.
 Again, each cried out to him as he went by: “Free us, masters!”
 And slowly, about the edges of the ice that was his mind, there was a thawing.

 Masters.

 Plural.
 Not singular.
 Masters, they had said.

-He knew then tbat he did not walk alone.
+He knew then that he did not walk alone.
 None of the dancing, flickering shapes moved through the darkness about him, below him.
 The ones who had been imprisoned were still imprisoned.
 The ones he had freed were gone.

-154 ROGER ZELAZNY

 Now he climbed the high wall of Hellwell, no torch lighting his way.
 But still, he saw.
 He saw every feature of the rocky trail, as though by moonlight.
 He knew that his eyes were incapable of this feat.
 And he had been addressed in the plural.
 And his body was moving, but was not under the direction of his will.

-He made an eBort to halt, to stand still.
+He made an effort to halt, to stand still.
 He continued to advance up the trail, and it was then that his lips moved, forming the words:

 “You have awakened, I see.
 Good morning.”